pingcap/docs/data-migration/quick_install_tools.md

 summary: Learn how to install TiDB data migration tools.
 ---

-# Migrate from Aurora snapshot to TiDB
+# Migrate from Aurora snapshots to TiDB

-This document introduces how to install data migration related tools quickly.
+This document introduces how to install data migration tools quickly.

 ## Complete the following tasks before start